What Makes Explainable AI Crucial for Model Interpretation?

 Global surrogate models take the original inputs and your black-box machine learning predictions.
 When this new dataset is used to train and test the appropriate global surrogate model (more interpretable models such as linear model, decision tree, etc.), it basically tries to mimic your black-box model’s predictions.
 By interpreting and visualizing this “easier” model, we get a better understanding of how our actual model predicts in a certain way.

 Other interpretability tools are LIME, SHAP, ELI5, and SKATER libraries.
 We will talk about them in the next post, over a guided implementation.
-Until then, I am sharing some amazing resources I used to form this post along with some extra links.
-Stay tuned for the next post, see you there!

 Frequently Asked Questions